manursutil/py-template/docs/contributing.md

 ## How You Can Contribute

-There are many ways to help improve Py-Template:
+There are many ways to help improve UVForge:

 - Share ideas — open an issue or start a discussion
 - Report bugs — include steps to reproduce, expected vs. actual behavior